xiphonics/picoTracker/usermanual/content/pages/instruments.md

 - **EDIT + UP**: Increase preview volume by 5%
 - **EDIT + DOWN**: Decrease preview volume by 5%

-While holding the EDIT key, the current preview volume level (0-100%) will be displayed in the onscreen.
-When you release the EDIT key, the file listing will be shown again.
+The current preview volume is always displayed in the status bar at the bottom of the screen as "vol:XX%" alongside the file size information.

 The preview volume uses a non-linear (quadratic) scale that provides more precise control at lower volumes, making it easier to fine-tune quiet previews.
 This setting is saved with your project and will be restored when you reload it.